mabogunje/website/user/pages/01.home/_about/text.md

 ---

-Software Engineer by day, Writer, Editor, and Author by night, I spend my days writing everything from the convex comma, to highly complex code.
+Software Engineer by day, Blogger, Poet and Author, by night, I spend my days writing everything from the convex comma, to highly complex code.
 More recently however, I have found myself more deeply engrossed in technology stacks, and the toolsets that are necessary to power business.